Introducing turtle graphics

 end

-The idea of turtle graphics is that it's easy to build up complicated pictures just by repeating very simple instructions.
+The idea of turtle graphics is that it's easy to build up complicated pictures just by repeating very simple instructions such as moving along a line and turning through angles.

 function a_pentagon(t::Turtle, s)